 By asking questions in the most productive manner Amy helped to structure our unformed thoughts and ideas, and put us on a track where vagueness was peeled away and the essence was uncovered of what the brand identity and its ‘story’ should be.
 She helped us find the right visual message and ‘voice’ for addressing both the scientific community and the global public with a highly functional yet also a stand-out presentation both online, in presentations and in print.

 She is an exceedingly talented creative with outstanding analytic skills, conceptual development and strategic design solutions.
 In our projects together Amy provided research into company, customers and competitors as part of the design process.
 Her outstanding work and understanding ranged from consumer products to biotech campaigns.

-Amy speaks on a variety of topics for educational and professional audiences.
-Weaving personal stories with scientific findings and bespoke methodologies for identity development, her talks inform and inspire, motivating change and personal action.
+I speak on a variety of topics for educational and professional audiences.
+Weaving personal stories with scientific findings and bespoke methodologies for identity development, my talks inform and inspire, motivating change, creativity and personal action.

 2004 – Present

 Since 2004 Amy has contributed to the Berlin based dance performance series Lucky Trimmer.
 This internationally renowned dance festival features short format pieces of 10 minutes or less from artist around the world.
 In this entirely volunteer based enterprise she participates in the curatorial board, strategic development and international ambassadorship, while also leading the brand development, cult posters and promotion designs.